balancer/code-review/rate-providers/sveth.md

     - [Vector Reserve security review](https://github.com/JacoboLansac/audits/blob/main/solo/vector-reserve.md)

 ## Context
 staked Vector ETH is a staked version of Vector ETH.
-Vector eth is a token designed to follow the price of eth.
+Vector eth is a token designed to follow the price of ETH.
 A user deciding to stake vETH for svETH earns rewards accrued by the collateral backing vETH.
 ## Review Checklist: Bare Minimum Compatibility
 Each of the items below represents an absolute requirement for the Rate Provider.
 If any of these is unchecked, the Rate Provider is unfit to use.